Denver

 Homebuyer's Perspective

-For those looking to relocate to Denver, water quality is a key factor in long-term property maintenance.
+Water quality is easy to overlook when evaluating a move to Denver, but it can affect plumbing longevity and appliance lifespan.
 The high safety score (92/100) suggests lower risk for plumbing corrosion and appliance scaling.

 Health & Family Safety